-During the exam, students cannot share aids or borrow from fellow students.
+During the exam, graduates cannot share aids or borrow from fellow graduates.

-Students are not permitted to communicate with each other in any way once the test has commenced.
+Graduates are not permitted to communicate with each other in any way once the test has commenced.

-A student who tries to contact another student during the exam or tries to use nonpermitted aids will be instantly expelled from the exam.
+A graduate who tries to contact another graduate during the exam or tries to use nonpermitted aids will be instantly expelled from the exam.